 Final Major Project

-The Professional Portfolio unit provides the opportunity to demonstrate your individual creative identity, aligned to your career aspirations.
-The vehicle for doing this is through the production of a professional portfolio, consolidating the knowledge and skills acquired on the course.
-The Professional Portfolio will typically consist of art work, design work, fabric samples, fabric/paper textile collections, swatches, illustration and photographs which show your final collection in the best light possible.
+In this unit you’ll demonstrate your individual creative identity, through the creation of a professionally presented portfolio.
+This will typically consist of art work, design work, fabric samples, fabric/paper textile collections, swatches, illustration and photographs which show your final collection in the best light possible.
 You will be asked to consider the importance of creating an on-line presence to promote and showcase your work to the industry.
-This may also include final collection work and live project/ competition work
+This may also include final collection work and live project/ competition work.

 This unit consists of a substantial period of sustained, individually negotiated research on a subject that is likely to be related to the contextual and/ or theoretical concerns of your discipline or chosen area of practice, towards the provision of structured written argument.